Village Theatre

-Village Theatre is a major regional theatre located in the Seattle metropolitan area.
+Village Theatre is a small community theatre located in the Seattle metropolitan area.
 It is a member of Theatre Puget Sound and the National Alliance for Musical Theatre.
 The theatre was founded in Issaquah, Washington, in 1979 and built a second location in Issaquah in 1994.
 Village Theatre was contracted by the City of Everett, Washington, in 1998 to be the resident performing and management company of the Everett Performing Arts Center.

-Programming includes a five-show Mainstage season (performed in Issaquah and at the Everett Performing Arts Center), Village Originals (a program of musicals in-progress presented in collaboration with authors and composers), KIDSTAGE (a year-round youth education program), and Pied Piper (an arts-presenting program with performances in Everett, Bellevue, and Issaquah).

 History

 According to Village Theatre's Executive Producer, Robb Hunt, the theatre's roots run all the way to Montana, where actor and director Carl Darchuk ran a small theatre.
 When a member of that theatre's board of directors, Jon Wheeler, moved to Issaquah in the late 70s, he encouraged Darchuk to come out and take a look.
 Issaquah had an old movie house that was standing empty, and a burgeoning population of young families looking for entertainment.
 Village Theatre debuted How to Succeed in Business Without Really Trying on April 20, 1979.
 In that year Village also elected six members to the original board of directors, with Darchuk as the founding artistic director.

 Village, which now has 20,000 subscribers in Issaquah and Everett, is one of only ten companies in the National Alliance for Musical Theatre reporting such high attendance figures.
 Their Mainstage productions have included beloved classics such as Annie Get Your Gun, The Full Monty, Show Boat, and Jesus Christ Superstar.
 Additionally, the theatre's youth education program serves over 57,000 young people, families and schools annually.

 Village Theatre has been under the guidance of Executive Director Robb Hunt and Artistic Director Jerry Dixon since 1979 and 2018, respectively.
 Dixon succeeded original artistic director Steve Tomkins, who retired in the spring of 2018 at the conclusion of his 25th season at the helm.
 Dixon, a New York director and actor known for his Broadway and off-Broadway credits, has directed Village's productions of Show Boat, The Full Monty, A Proper Place, and The Curious Incident of the Dog in the Night-Time.
 Dixon, whose career has largely focused on new work, plans an expansion of Village's commitment to it.